oslabs-beta/zoic/README.md

 ## <a name="description"></a>Description

-It seems that Zoic is not longer maintained so this is an fork which aims to be keep up to date with Deno and all the dependecies.
+> **⚠️ MAINTENANCE NOTICE:** This repository is a fork of Zoic, which seems to not be maintained anymore.
+This fork aims to keep the library up to date with Deno and all dependencies and with new features.

 Zoic is an easy-to-use middleware library for caching responses from RESTful API endpoints in Oak, built for the Deno JavaScript runtime.
 Zoic provides both LRU and LFU in-memory caches, as well as support for Redis caches.
 Developers can use Zoic to easily cache HTTP responses with one simple middleware function that automatically handles both caching response data in the event of a cache miss, and sending responses on cache hits.